TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

 Introduction
 ============

-TYPO3 CMS is entirely built around the concept of extensions.
-The Core itself is entirely comprised of extensions, called "system extensions".
+`TYPO3 CMS`:pn: is entirely built around the concept of extensions.
+The `Core`:pn: is entirely comprised of extensions, called "system extensions".
 Some are required and will always be activated.
 Others can be activated or deactivated at will.